Scott Hall: Extreme Championship Wrestling and Japan (2000–2001)

-Second return to WWF/E (2002)
+Return to WWF/E (2002)

 On the January 24, 2002, episode of SmackDown!, WWF co-owner Vince McMahon stated that his company had a "cancer", and that he would inject the WWF with a "lethal dose of poison", so he would no longer have to share ownership of the WWF with Ric Flair.
 He then revealed the "poison" to be the nWo, who would help McMahon destroy his own company, before it could be ruined by anyone else.
 Six years after defecting from the promotion, Hall returned to the WWF on February 17 at the No Way Out pay-per-view, and was reunited with Kevin Nash and Hollywood Hogan in a repackaged nWo.
 Later on the February 25 episode of Raw, the nWo attacked Stone Cold Steve Austin, Hall destroyed a cinder block on Austin's leg.
 On the March 4 episode of Raw, Hall wrestled his first WWF match since May 1996, defeating Spike Dudley.

 At WrestleMania X8, Hall lost to Austin, his first loss at a WrestleMania.
 Later in the night, after Hollywood Hogan had lost to the Rock, Hogan proceeded to shake the Rock's hand out of respect, thus turning his back on the nWo.
 Hall and Nash then attempted to attack Hogan and Rock, but were promptly dispatched by the duo.
 Hall and Nash later recruited X-Pac (formerly Syxx and 1-2-3 Kid) into the nWo on the following episode of SmackDown!.
 On the March 25 episode of Raw, Hall was drafted to the Raw brand with the rest of the nWo, as a result of the WWF draft lottery.
 Hall faced Bradshaw in a match at Backlash, which he won with help from X-Pac.
 On the next night on Raw, Hall and X-Pac took on Austin and Big Show.
 Late in the match Big Show chokeslammed Austin and joined the nWo.

 On May 5, on a flight back from England (following a tour leading to the Insurrextion pay-per-view) to the United States, retroactively dubbed "The Plane Ride From Hell", Hall became intoxicated.
 Taralyn Cappellano and Heidi Doyle, who served as flight attendants during the flight, accused Hall and several other wrestlers of behaving in a sexually inappropriate manner during the trip.
 In Hall's case, he was accused of licking Doyle's face, and making sexual remarks to the two women.
 The case was ultimately settled out of court.
 The incident would have renewed interest in September 2021 after it was featured in the documentary series Dark Side of the Ring.
 Hall's last appearance for the company was the following night on Raw, wrestling in a six-man tag match with Big Show and X-Pac against Austin, Bradshaw and Ric Flair, which ended in a no contest.
 He was released from the promotion the following day due to ongoing issues stemming from his substance abuse.